 A fraternal order is a group with religious or medieval customs.
 Contemporary fraternal orders typically have secular purposes, including social, cultural and mutually beneficial or charitable goals.
 Many benefit societies and mutual organizations take the form of a fraternal order.

-After the American Civil War in the eighteen-sixties, America experienced a golden age of fraternal order growth.
+After the American Civil War in the 1860s, America experienced a golden age of fraternal order growth.
 The effects of the fraternal organizations on the development of government and society were profound.
 They brought together a broad range of classes under each fraternal banner.
 Fraternal orders also provided a very important haven for the average workman, and they brought organization to various political objectives.

 There was always something happening in Marceline.